acuteengle/Express-Serverside-Rendering/README.md

-This app is a simple HTML page where you can search a Pokemon's name and get information about it back
+This app contains an HTML page with a form that takes in a Pokemon's name as a text input.
+On submit of the form, server.js handles a POST request where it then makes a request to the Pokemon API to get the Pokemon data, decodes the response, and returns HTML to the client.
+This is server side rendering.

-The form submit hits server.js to handle the POST request and then makes a request to the Pokemon API where it then decodes the response and formats it to be returned to the client
+Must start the server by running node server.js

 Basic error handling:
 -   Can handle case sensitivity (if the input has capital letters)
 -   Can handle if an input doesn't match a Pokemon in the API (Pokemon Not Found response)